GENERAL INFORMATION: 503-823-4000

 C. If an applicant for permit fails to carry out the provisions of the application for permit, or the permittee fails to carry out the provisions of the permit, and the City has unreimbursed expenses resulting from such failure, the City shall call on the assurance of performance for reimbursement.
 If the amount of the assurance of performance exceeds the expenses incurred by the City, it shall release the remainder.
 If the amount of the assurance for performance is less than the expenses incurred by the City, the applicant or permittee shall be liable to the City for the difference.
 Assurance of performance covering stages or portions of a total development may be released as such stage or portion is completed to the satisfaction of the Director of the Bureau of Transportation.
 Twenty percent of all funds deposited as assurance of performance will be retained through the maintenance or quality assurance period; other forms of assurance of performance shall contain written provisions for a similar guarantee through the maintenance period.

-(Amended by Ordinance No. 185397, effective July 6, 2012.)
+(Amended by Ordinance Nos.
+185397 and 188850, effective April 6, 2018.)
 All work done in streets or other public places shall be done in the location approved by the Director of the Bureau of Transportation and in accordance with plans and specifications prepared or approved by the City Engineer.
 The permit may include conditions, and the conditions shall be binding upon the permittee (see Section 17.24.050).
 All work done shall be subject to the rejection or correction requirements of the City Engineer and subject to the final approval of the City Engineer.
 Any person or entity performing work in the street area shall:

 A. Begin the work promptly and diligently pursue the work until the work is completed;